zde-uzh/proto4diged-handbook/docs/2_Editionsarbeit/05_semantic_annotation.en.md

     In order to activate all the required annotations in the edition editor, several attempts, meetings and rounds of revision were necessary.
 Among other things, the project has recognised the need to display the digitised text, which is relatively small at the bottom of the screen in the annotation editor's default setting, in a larger format to the right of the annotated text.
 This means that text-critical annotations or corrections to the transcription, for which a comparison with the facsimile is necessary, can also be added.
 The customised annotation ODD of the project is publicly available via GitLab:
 => PASTE PROJECT RESOURCES HERE ![Annotations-Editor TEI Publisher](image-4.png)

+The TEI Publisher stores all content annotation data in an **XML register**, where both standardisation data IDs and your own generated data are stored.
+The use of an additional database is therefore unnecessary.

 ### 2.3 Content annotation in Oxygen with and without ediarum